mockko/livereload/README.md

 ![](http://github.com/mockko/livereload/raw/master/docs/images/safari-context-menu.png)

 If you are using Chrome, just click the toolbar button (it will turn green to indicate that LiveReload is active).

+Looking to also process CoffeeScript, SASS, LessCSS or HAML?
+Here's a [Rakefile that does that live too](http://gist.github.com/472349).

 Known Issues (please read!)